Occupational health law: 5 points to remember

 • The DUERP and its versions must be kept for a minimum of 40 years.

-• The DUERP and its updates are filed electronically on a digital portal deployed and administered by a body managed by representative employers' professional organizations at national and inter-professional level.
-This portal guarantees that the data contained in the single document is stored and made available, while maintaining confidentiality and restricting access.
-The obligation to file the DUER electronically applies to :
+• The DUERP and its updates are submitted electronically via a digital portal deployed and administered by an organization managed by representative professional employer organizations at the national and cross-industry levels.
+This portal ensures the preservation and availability of the data contained in the single document while maintaining its confidentiality and restricting access.
+The requirement to file the DUER electronically applies:

 • July 1, 2023 for companies with 150 or more employees;